 Do life insurance rates differ by state?

-No, life insurance rates are generally consistent across states, though specific policy features and riders might differ due to state regulations.
+No, life insurance rates are consistent across states, though specific policy features and riders might differ due to state regulations.

 How We Decided the Best Life Insurance in West Virginia

-MoneyGeek created a scoring system to compare life insurance companies across five categories and ranked them based on their scores.
-We selected companies to review based on their broad national coverage and ability to provide an online quote.
+MoneyGeek developed a scoring system to evaluate and compare life insurance companies across five main categories.
+We selected companies for review based on their nationwide availability and their ability to provide online quotes.

 MoneyGeek's Scoring System